Understanding the EMF of a Cell

 The EMF of a cell can be measured using a voltmeter.
 A voltmeter is a device that measures the potential difference between two points in an electrical circuit.
 To measure the EMF of a cell, the voltmeter is connected to the positive and negative terminals of the cell, and the voltage is measured.

-See also EMF Induced in a Coil
+See also Understanding Thermo EMF

 It is important to note that the EMF of a cell is not the same as the potential difference across the terminals of the cell when it is connected to a circuit.
 The potential difference across the terminals of the cell is affected by the resistance of the circuit, whereas the EMF of the cell is a measure of the cell’s ability to produce energy.